uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 Which aspect of cybersecurity do the cyber attacks primarily violate?

-* Confidentiality
+1. Confidentiality
-* Integrity
+2. Integrity
-* Availability
+3. Availability
-* Authentication
+4. Authentication
-* Non-repudiation
+5. Non-repudiation

 {% hint style="info" %}
-Submit your flag with the correct answer (e.g., `CITS1003{Integrity}` if Integrity was the correct answer).
+Submit your flag with the correct answer (e.g., CITS1003{2} if option 2 is the correct answer).
 {% endhint %}

 ### Question 3.
 How was Optus compromised?